 TypingMind Plugins allow you to extend the capabilities of the AI assistant by providing external tools.
 To get started, click the “Plugins” button on the start screen.

-Develop your own plugin
+Develop your plugin

 Requirements for developing a plugin:

-- You can write code in JavaScript
+- You can write code in JavaScript (if implemented via JavaScript)

 - You understand the OpenAI Function Calling API